docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/en/image22.png %}

-You can explore all properties of the document as well as visualize their attached files.The viewer supports a large number of formats: pdf, jpg, mp4, doc...
+You can explore all properties of the document as well as visualize their attached files.
+The viewer supports a large number of formats: pdf, jpg, mp4, doc...
+Files not supported by the viewer will be downloaded.

 {% image /assets/images/documentation/en/image02.png "Document viewer"%}

-Files not supported by the viewer will be downloaded.

 ##Document conversion

-In addition to the mentioned features, DocDokuPLM can convert documents into pdf.
+In addition to the mentioned features, DocDokuPLM can convert attached files into pdf.
 The majority of word processing formats are supported.

-##Document checkout/checkin
+##Document check-out/check-in

-To lock a document for modification, just select it and then push the checkout button:
+To lock a document to prevent modification, just select it and press the check-out button:

-{% image /assets/images/documentation/en/image16.png "Document lock : check-out / undo check-out / check-in"%}
+{% image /assets/images/documentation/en/image16.png "Document lock: check-out / undo check-out / check-in"%}

 A checked out document cannot be edited by other users.
 To validate the modifications you will have to check in it.
-Otherwise, you can cancel the change with the help of the undo check-out action.
+Otherwise, you can cancel the changes with the undo check-out action.

-When releasing (check-in operation) the document, you have the opportunity to enter an optional revision note.
+While releasing (check-in operation) the document, you have a chance to enter an optional revision note.
+If you do not want to fill a note, press the "Ignore" button.

-{% image /assets/images/documentation/en/image19.png "Window of revision note"%}
+{% image /assets/images/documentation/en/image19.png "Revision note window"%}

-##Search a document
+##Document search

 We distinguish two types of search:

 ###Quick search

-The quick search bar appears on top of the document list.
+The quick search bar appears on top of the documents list.
 It lets you quickly find a document from its name.

 {% image /assets/images/documentation/en/image08.png "Quick search bar"%}

 ###Advanced search

-You can access the advanced search in two ways:
+There are two ways to get access to the advanced search:

-* Through the “Search” link from the left menu
+* through the “Search” link from the left menu
-* Through the small arrow from the quick search bar
+* through the small arrow from the quick search bar

-{% image /assets/images/documentation/en/image30.png "Advanced search of documents"%}

-This advanced search allows you to find a document from its title, type, reference, version, author, creation date or content files.
+This advanced search allows you to find a document from its title, type, identifier, version, author, creation date or content files.

+{% image /assets/images/documentation/dev/en/image30.png "Advanced search of documents"%}

 ##Tags

 You have the possibility to tag documents.
-To do so, select one or more documents and push the tag icon:
+To do so, select one or more documents and press the tag icon:

 {% image /assets/images/documentation/en/image27.png %}

-From the tag management window, you can affect existing tags or create new ones.
+From the tag management window, you can affect existing tags or new ones.

-{% image /assets/images/documentation/en/image34.png "Tag window"%}
+{% image /assets/images/documentation/dev/en/image34.png "Tags window"%}

-To display the documents which have been tagged, select the given tag from the left menu.
+To display the documents associated with a specific tag, select that tag from the left menu.

-{% image /assets/images/documentation/en/image37.png "Selection of a tag"%}
+{% image /assets/images/documentation/en/image37.png "Tag selection"%}

 You can delete a tag by clicking on the right arrow into the area of the tag, then click on “Delete”.
-Only the tag will be removed, the associated documents will remain unchanged.
+The tag will be removed but the associated documents will not.

-{% image /assets/images/documentation/en/image39.png "Delete a label"%}
+{% image /assets/images/documentation/en/image39.png "Tag deletion"%}

 ##“Checked out” and “Tasks” links

-To ensure fast access to documents, you will find from the left menu two shortcut links:
+To ensure fast access to documents, you will find two shortcut links in the left menu:

 * Checked out: this link displays all the documents reserved by the current user
-* Tasks: Shows the documents on which the user is directly involved in a workflow
+* Tasks: this link shows the documents the user is directly involved in through a workflow

-{% image /assets/images/documentation/en/image06.png "Checked out and Tasks links"%}
+{% image /assets/images/documentation/en/image06.png "Links section"%}

 #Workflow Management

 A workflow is a representation of the various tasks that need to be completed and their interactions.
-These operations are assigned to different users of the same workspace and are related to an identified document or part.
+These operations are assigned to different users belonging to the same workspace and are related to an identified document or part.

 ##Roles

-DocDokuPLM Workflows are role-based.
-That means to increase the applicability of any workflow models, task assignees are not expressed directly by user names but rather by roles.
+DocDokuPLM workflows are role-based.
+This means that to increase the applicability of any workflow model, task assignees are not expressed directly by user names but rather by roles.

 Thus, the first step involved in workflow creations is to define the roles used inside the workspace.
 These roles can optionally be mapped to a default user assignee.
-Anyway when the workflow model will be instantiated and attached to a document or a part we will have the opportunity to refine those mappings.
+Anyway, when the workflow model is instantiated and attached to a document or a part, we will have the opportunity to refine those mappings.

 {% image /assets/images/documentation/en/image32.png "Roles definition panel"%}